adritanotadorito/to-do-list-website/README.md

 # Technologies Used :
 HTML5: Structure and markup
 CSS3: Styling and layout
-Vanilla JavaScript: Interactive functionality and DOM manipulation
+JavaScript: Interactive functionality and DOM manipulation

 # How to Use :
 Type your task in the input field